 Cold Formed Steel Framing

-From there it gets sprayed with a protective coating.
+Once their desired shape is achieved, the studs are sprayed with a protective coating.
 This coating can be aluminum, zinc, or sometimes a mixture of the two.
-The walls are constructed and put into place first, followed by the floor supports and partitions.

 Your next project made easier